This post may contain affiliate links. Please read our disclosure policy.

 I adapted this pumpkin panna cotta recipe from one in Panna Cotta: Italy’s Elegant Custard Made Easy (affiliate link) by Camilla Saulsbury, substituting the cream for a combination of fat-free evaporated milk and Greek yogurt.

-How Many Calories/WW Points in this Lightened Up Pumpkin Panna Cotta?
+How Many Calories and WW Points in this Lightened Up Pumpkin Panna Cotta?

-According to my calculations each serving has 170 calories and:
+According to my calculations, each serving has about 170 calories.

 7 SmartPoints (Green plan)